Cut distance identifying graphon parameters over weak* limits: Preliminaries

 Since the homomorphism density $t(H,\cdot)$ satisfies $\left|t(H,cW)\right|=\left|c\right|^{e(H)}\left|t(H,W)\right|$, the only nontrivial requirement in the definition of seminorming or weakly norming graphs, respectively, is the subadditivity of the homomorphism density defined on the space $\mathcal{W}$ of kernels, or on the space $\mathcal{W}_{0}$ of graphons, respectively.
 In other words we ask that for each $W_{1},W_{2}\in\mathcal{W}$, or for each $W_{1},W_{2}\in\GRAPHONSPACE$, respectively, we have

-Complete bipartite graphs (in particular, stars), complete balanced bipartite graphs without a perfect matching, even cycles, and hypercubes are the known examples of weakly norming graphs.
+Complete bipartite graphs (in particular, stars), complete balanced bipartite graphs without a perfect matching, even cycles, and hypercubes are some of the most prominent examples of weakly norming graphs.
 All these classes fall within a much wider family of so-called <<reflection graphs>> which were shown to be weakly norming by Conlon and Lee~\cite{MR3667583}.

 A graph $H$ has the \emph{Hölder property}, if for every $\mathcal{W}$-decoration $w=\left(W_{e}\right)_{e\text{\ensuremath{\in}}E(H)}$ of $H$ we have

 The graph $H$ has the \emph{weak Hölder property}, if~(\ref{eq:def_holder}) holds for every $\mathcal{W}_{0}$-decoration $w$ of $H$.